ghodeaniket/FoodieDiary/README.md

 - Login to the app using email/password
 - Add reviews to recently visited eatery place
 - Add photos to the review (optional)
+- Remove reviews (User can remove their reviews posted by them only)

 ## Installation
 Download Apple’s IDE Xcode from the App Store,